Tigon: Coexistence of parental species

-As with the liger, the tigon is found only in captivity, because the habitats of the lion and tiger do not overlap.
+As with the liger, the tigon is found only in captivity, because the habitats of the tiger and lion do not overlap.
 In the past, however, the Asiatic lion did coexist with the Bengal tiger in the wilderness of India, besides occurring in countries where the Caspian tiger had been, such as Iran and Turkey.
 In India, there is a plan to shift some lions from their current home of the Gir Forest to Kuno Wildlife Sanctuary, which has some tigers, but it has not been implemented as of December 2017, perhaps due to political reasons, as the Gujarat state government does not want any other state to have lions in the forests.